lathropd/slidetrack/README.md

 - [Mozilla documentation on keeping load times fast](https://developer.mozilla.org/en-US/docs/Learn/HTML/Howto/Author_fast-loading_HTML_pages)
 - [Brief, not great explanation of why a file should ideally be 14kb or less](https://tylercipriani.com/blog/2016/09/25/the-14kb-in-the-tcp-initial-window/)

+## Zepto/jQuery

+Looked at them.
+Parcel bundles them in and does a worse job with minification.
+Put Zepto in `./lib` as a potential dependency where I can build just the things I want.
+But...
+Probably can avoid it.